jedrzejkubica/GBA-centrality/README.md

 ### TSV file with known disease-associated genes

-Create a tab-separated file `causalGenes.tsv` (without a header) with 2 columns: gene_name, pathology
+Create a tab-separated file `causalGenes.tsv` (without a header) with 2 columns: gene_name, pathology **[provide some description + example of what we expect as gene name, eg official HGNC gene name (HUGO Gene Nomenclature Committee, https://www.genenames.org)]**

 > [!NOTE]
 > GBA centrality maps disease-assocaited gene names to ENSG IDs using the Uniprot DAT file.